haskell/ghcup-hs/docs/guide.md

 See `ghcup compile ghc --help` for further information.

 Since ghcup version 0.1.20.0, we provide cross bindists for GHC JS and WASM.
 These can be installed conveniently.
+However, these are intended as a developer preview only.
+By using these GHC variants, you are implicitly signing up to participate in GHC development!
+If you run into bugs or missing behavior, join the dev chat at https://matrix.to/#/#GHC:matrix.org.

 First, add the cross release channel:

 ```sh